RicoJia/ricojia.github.io/_posts/2024/2024-03-28-robotics-imu-preintegration-model-1-definitions.markdown

 - Rotation is following the right perturbation model $R_1 = R_0 \Delta R$ because angular velocity $w$ is observed in frame `0`.
 In other words, $\Delta R = R_{0,1}$
 - This is "direct integration".
 One can see that the integration terms have $R_j$, which is a state at a specific time.
 This is why we "need to recalculate" state variables

 Pre-integration is a standard method that's used in tightly-coupled LIO and VIO systems.
-We can easily find intermidate state variables (pre-integration factors) that do not rely on state variables?
-(TODO, and review below as well)
+We can easily find intermidate state variables.

 1. Pre-integrate all measurements into compact pre-integration factors.
 2. On each optimizer iteration, upon receving an update, apply the linearized updates to state variables.